 Date Written: October 22, 2018

-The article begins by revisiting the past developments concerning sui generis database protection, focusing on the lessons we can draw from the debate before U.S. Congress in the late 1990s and early 2000s and the European Commission’s inaugural evaluation of the EU Database Directive in 2005.
-This article then explores whether the present technological, business, scientific and personal needs in the United States could lend support to the proposal for a new data producer’s right.
-The article shows that the proposed right not only fails to meet present technological needs, but is also inconsistent with the needs of our business and scientific communities and may create harm to individuals and society at large.
+The article begins by revisiting the past developments concerning sui generis database protection, focusing on the lessons we can draw from the debate before U.S. Congress in the late 1990s and early 2000s and the European Commission's inaugural evaluation of the EU Database Directive in 2005.
+This article then explores whether the present technological, business, scientific and personal needs in the United States could lend support to the proposal for a new data producer's right.
+The article shows that the proposed right not only fails to meet present technological needs, but is also inconsistent with the needs of our business and scientific communities.
+It may even cause harm to individuals and society at large.

 The article further examines the potential complications regarding the future development of a sound and holistic data governance regime.
-Within the area of machine-generated data, the proposal for a new data producer’s right has raised more questions than answers.
-Outside this area, complications will also arise when the protection of the proposed right spills over into other areas of intellectual property law as well as in the areas of privacy, trade and investment.
+Within the area of machine-generated data, the proposal for a new data producer's right would raise more questions than answers.
+Outside this area, complications would also arise when the protection of the proposed data producer's right spills over into other areas of intellectual property law as well as in the areas of privacy, trade and investment.
 This article briefly concludes by suggesting four courses of action that would help develop a sound and holistic data governance regime.

 Suggested Citation: Suggested Citation